ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Daydream and Cardboard Version + Seurat (quickest option):

-Cardboard (works with all the non GearVR phones as well, if you can use a daydream ready phone): Download the BoxyRoomCardboard.apk and install.
+Works with all the daydream ready phones.
+Just download the BoxyRoomCardboard.apk or the VikingVillageCardboard.apk (Seurat) and install.
 Also install Google ARCore from the Play Store.

-GearVR: Installing is a bit more complicated because apps need to be signed, see Option 1.
-The quickest option I know of is a positional tracking app not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
-The app has not jet implemented the latest improvements and is therefore still very jittery at the corners.
-It also doesn't hit 60 fps on the S7 and dose not support the S9 and S9+.

 <a href="https://youtu.be/EFglp19C8tg"><img src="https://user-images.githubusercontent.com/12700187/42138751-a815c4d4-7d82-11e8-90d9-ac537b67ce7b.jpg" width="448"></a>

 Video showing Daydream/Cardboard version.

 # GearVR Version + Seurat (apps need to be signed first):

+GearVR: Installing is a bit more complicated because apps need to be signed.
+If you have a S8 or S9 it's much easier to use the Cardboard/Daydream version which doesn't need to be signed.

 <a href="https://youtu.be/HLbtWRxVu04"><img src="https://user-images.githubusercontent.com/12700187/42417805-6778b948-8293-11e8-8d00-973239fa4345.png" width="448"></a>